ruslanSorokin/better-terminal-buffer-selection/README.md

-# better-terminal-buffer-selection README
+# accessible-buffer-copy README

-This is the README for your extension "better-terminal-buffer-selection".
+This is the README for your extension "accessible-buffer-copy".
 After writing up a brief description, we recommend including the following sections.

 ## Features